 Not only does it offer some protection from the elements for those on deck, but it helps to keep things drier below and allows those off-watch to interact with those on deck without the need to get fully kitted up, or face the full force of the cold outside.

 Murky windows can lead to lights, buoys and vessels being missed at night.
+It costs little to get old hazy windows replaced at your local sewing room.

 Specialist cleaning products are available, but furniture polish also works.